PassWeaver API

 Create an empty database on your existent PostgreSQL instance, and set the environment variable PASSWEAVERAPI_PRISMA_URL

-accordingly.
+(see above) accordingly.

 npx prisma db push

-: creates the schemanpx prisma db seed
+: creates the database objectsnpx prisma db seed

-: add initial datanpx prisma generate
+: add initial default datanpx prisma generate

 A default user admin

-will be created with password 0
+has been created, with password 0

 : of course you should change it as soon as possible.